 - Falling back on a ‘tech-first’ approach – too often, there is a rush to track down the tech without having any sort of change process in place.

-- Misunderstanding NRM’s purpose – the term NRM may mean little outside of the commercial team - the wider business may need educating about the discipline and its benefits before they can embrace a change programme.
+- Misunderstanding NRM’s purpose – the term NRM may mean little outside of the commercial team - the wider business may need educating about the discipline and its benefits before they can embrace a change program.

 - The risk of losing knowledge in the process – new processes can destroy existing knowledge from team members whose spreadsheets may hold valuable legacy info which businesses cannot afford to lose.